PaulMusyoka/se-assignment-day-3-environment-setup-PaulMusyoka/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the APACHE 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions, feel free to reach out at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to reach out at mupamwa@gmail.com.